objectKeys

-but a typed array.import { assert, Equals } from "tsafe";
+import { assert, type Equals } from "tsafe/assert";

 import { objectKeys } from "tsafe/objectKeys";